mr1hm/laravel-1/README.md

   ```
   - Now, any project existing in this folder will accessible in our browser through http://_{directory name}_.test
 - If you're looking for some extra information you can visit this [link](https://laravel.com/docs/5.8/valet) and read through the installation section.
-- If you would like to view a simple front-end that I built for the API, you can click [here](http://laravel-1.test) to open it in your browser.

 ## Getting Started